fbpxSmear tests - Sexperterna

 If you test positive for an STI

 Testing positive means that you have a sexually transmitted infection.
-What happens next is that you get treatment, and the treatment can vary.
-After treatment you’ll have to provide a new sample to...
+What happens next is that you get treatment, and the treatment varies according to the infection.
+After treatment you’ll have to provide a...

 Read more